paulloy/Noumenal-Sky/README.md

 **Contact form**

 - There is a contact form that a user may fill out to provide Noumenal Sky with feedback.
-- Email.js is used so that a user may send messages to the developer.
+- [Email.js](https://www.emailjs.com/) is used so that a user may send messages to the developer.
 They receive an email with the message they sent, and the developer receives a bcc.

 ![Contact Form](assets/images/readme-images/contact.jpg)

 ### References

 All data used is referenced and the full list of references can be viewed on references.html.
 Particular references are provided on index.html.

+### JavaScript

+**index.js**
+- This file is the largest and is responsible for accessing JSON files and displaying information with an interactive experience to the user on the Home page.

+**about.js**
+- This file is responsible for toggling the FAQ questions to display answers.

+**navbarToggle.js**
+- This file is responsible for toggling the class of the #navbar and #navbarToggle.
+It will display the navbar on mobile when a user selects the navbarToggle icon on the top left of the header.

+**references.js**
+- This file is responsible for accessing [references.json](assets/js/json/references.json) and displaying the list of references onto [references.html](references.html).

+**sendEmail.js**
+- This file is responsible for allowing the user to send an email to the developer using the contact form.

 ### Future Features